reactgraphqlacademy/fb-messenger/README.md

 ## Exercise

-1- Create a logger middleware to log in the console every action that is dispatched
+1) Create a logger middleware to log in the console every action that is dispatched

-2- Think middleware:
+2) Think middleware:
- A.`git checkout advanced-redux-part2`
+ 1. `git checkout advanced-redux-part2`
- B. When you run `yarn start` you'll get the following error: "Actions must be plain objects.
+ 2. When you run `yarn start` you'll get the following error: "Actions must be plain objects.
 Use custom middleware for async actions."
 To fix it you must create a thunk middleware in store/index.js.
- C. When your thunk middleware works you should see the list of Threads on http://localhost:300X/messages
+ 3. When your thunk middleware works you should see the list of Threads on http://localhost:300X/messages

-3- Refactor the logger and think middlewares:
+3) Refactor the logger and think middlewares:
- B.`git checkout advanced-redux-part3`
+	1. `git checkout advanced-redux-part3`
- A.Refactor your logger and thunk middleware so you can use them along with `{ applyMiddleware } from 'redux'` in the createStore function
+	2. Refactor your logger and thunk middleware so you can use them along with `{ applyMiddleware } from 'redux'` in the createStore function

-4. In configureStore.dev.js, replace the addLoggerMiddleware and addPromiseSupportToDispatch that you've created with the ones in npm: `redux-logger` and `redux-thunk`.
+4) In configureStore.dev.js, replace the addLoggerMiddleware and addPromiseSupportToDispatch that you've created with the ones in npm: `redux-logger` and `redux-thunk`.
 Note, we already did `yarn add redux-logger` and `yarn add redux-thunk`.

-5. Using thunks, add loading indicators to the fetchConversation action creator in /actions/conversation.js
+5) Using thunks, add loading indicators to the fetchConversation action creator in /actions/conversation.js

-6. use reselect to implement a conversation selector
+6) use reselect to implement a conversation selector

 ### Bonus